microsoft/fast/packages/fast-element/docs/building-components.md

 ### Observables and Rendering

 The arrow function expressions and directives allow the `fast-element` templating engine to intelligently update only the parts of the DOM that actually change, with no need for a virtual DOM, VDOM diffing, or DOM reconcilliation algorithms.
-This approach enables top-tier initial render time, industry-leading incremental DOM updates, and ulta-low memory allocation.
+This approach enables top-tier initial render time, industry-leading incremental DOM updates, and ultra-low memory allocation.

 When an expression is used within a template, the underlying engine uses a technique to capture which properties are accessed in that expression.
 With the list of properties captured, it then subscribes to changes in their values.
 Any time a value changes, a task is scheduled on the DOM update queue.
 When the queue is processed, all updates run as a batch, updating precisely the aspects of the DOM that have changed.